gabrielbribeiroo/MySQL/README.md

 - Referential integrity through `FOREIGN KEY` constraints.
 - Timestamp fields (`created_at`, `updated_at`) for auditing and tracking data changes.
 - Default values and validation to ensure data consistency and usability.
-- Domain-specific modeling tailored to real-world use cases.
+- Domain-specific modeling tailored to practical use cases.
-- Modular and scalable design ready for integration with backend systems and applications.

 ---

 ## 📜 License